cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 distribution, which allows for the idea that opponent strategies will be employing a strategy from a range of strategies.

 In 2001, Furnkranz identified opponent modeling as a neglected area of research within game playing domains and mentions its importance in a game like poker.
-The risk with opponent modeling techniques that seek to exploit opponents (exploitive strategies) is that the agent then subjects itself to exploitation, especially if the model of the opponent is invalid or incorrect.
-Such a model is required for exploitive agents, which can be either static, based on predefined opponent characteristics, or adaptable, based additionally on opponent’s actions during the match.
+The risk with opponent modeling techniques that seek to exploit opponents (exploitative strategies) is that the agent then subjects itself to exploitation, especially if the model of the opponent is invalid or incorrect.
+Such a model is required for exploitative agents, which can be either static, based on predefined opponent characteristics, or adaptable, based additionally on opponent’s actions during the match.
 While opponent modeling has shown some promise in poker research, the most successful solutions now tend to use a more game theoretic approach, which limit their exploitability at the expense of maximizing value against weaker opponents.
 Although perhaps after the game theoretic approach is exhausted, improving opponent modelling will be the next frontier.

 Rule-based systems generally show up preflop, where fixed rules make more sense given the limited possibilities of hand combinations.
 The University of Alberta Computer Poker Research Group created one of the first poker agents in 1999, called Poki, which took an effective hand strength as input and outputted a (fold, call, raise) probability triple, using a form of basic opponent modelling.